Advice

 Calculating your front-end ratio

-Remember, your front-end ratio assesses what percentage of your monthly income goes toward your home.It’s a great tool for helping you quickly determine what kinds of properties you can comfortably afford because it focuses solely on home costs.
+Remember, your front-end ratio assesses what percentage of your gross monthly income goes toward your home.It’s a great tool for helping you quickly determine what kinds of properties you can comfortably afford because it focuses solely on home costs.
 (Note that you’ll need to perform this calculation for every property you look at to determine if it’s affordable for you.)

 Here’s how you calculate your front-end ratio: